mihiarc/FIADB-for-econometrics/README.md

 # Querying_FIADB

-Query examples using SQLite public version of the FIA Database.
+Query examples using SQLite in R using the public version of the FIA Database.